optimizely/Optimizely-iOS-SDK/README.md

 We want your feedback!
 For any and all questions, comments, or kudos, please get in touch with us at [support@optimizely.com](mailto:support@optimizely.com).

 ## Legal
-Usage is covered by Optimizely's terms of service that you agree to when signing up for Optimizely.
+Usage of this Optimizely SDK is covered by the Optimizely SDK License Agreement located at LICENSE.md.
+For developers with a current subscription for the Optimizely Service that includes access to the Optimizely SDK for mobile products, the Optimizely SDK License Agreement does not apply.
+Instead, your agreement with Optimizely for the Optimizely Service with mobile applies.